5 Getting started with R and RStudio

 When we open RStudio for the first time, we should see something similar to this:

-We’ll refer to these three “panes” as the “Console pane”, the “Environment pane”, and the “Files pane”.
 The large square on the left is the Console pane, the square in the top right is the Environment pane, and the square in the bottom right is the Files pane.

 As you work with R more, you’ll find yourself using the tabs within each of the panes.

-When we create a new file, such as an R script, an R Markdown file, or a Shiny app, RStudio will open a fourth pane, known as the “source pane”.
-The source pane should show up as a square in the top left.
-We can open up an .R script in the source pane by going to “File”, selecting “New File”, and then selecting “R Script”:
+When you create a new file, such as an R script, an R Markdown file, or a Shiny app, RStudio will open a fourth pane, known as the “Source pane”.
+The Source pane should show up as a square in the top left.
+You can open an .R

-You do not need to do anything specific with this file, but we encourage you to experiment with it if you would like!
+You do not need to do anything specific with this file, but we encourage you to experiment with it if you would like.

 5.5.2 Customizing RStudio